-Course coordinator: Assist.
-Prof. Dr. Nafea Sami Al-Esawi
+Course coordinator: Prof. Dr. Nafea Sami Al-Esawi Head of pathology and forensic medicine Department

-Assistant Professor and Head of pathology and forensic medicine Department
+- 1. Three professors.

-2. One lecturer.
+- 2. One lecturer.

-3. Two assistant lecturers.
-Allocated marks: 100 marks.
+- 3. Two assistant lecturers.

 The primary goal of the pathology course is to initiate the medical student in the study of disease.
 Without a clear understanding of the etiology (cause), pathogenesis (development), and pathophysiology of disease, clinical medicine would mean little more to the student than memorization of clinical syndromes and the empirical treatments applied to them.